 Notes

-- This fruit salad is best the day it is made.
+- Enjoy fresh!
+This fruit salad is best the day it’s made, as the fruit will soften over time.

 val